 Wireless Technology Has Changed Soundbars

-Now that most soundbars offer Bluetooth and sometimes Wi-Fi as sources for audio, cables are becoming less and less present.
+Now that most soundbars offer Bluetooth and sometimes Wi-Fi as sources for audio, cables are becoming less and less present, which is one reason why a future where you can play through Bluetooth and AUX at the same time (our how-to-guide) is unlikely, considering there probably won’t be a need for it.
 Even newer televisions offer the ability to connect a soundbar via Bluetooth.

 If you are having issues deciding on a soundbar, be sure to check out our article about the best soundbars for the money!
 We go extremely in-depth on the pros and cons of each soundbar and compare all of their specs against one another.